 Because of the speed limitations, it’s unlikely that gamers will be able to have a quality experience in public spaces, e.g. coffee shops, during a commute, etc. So, like traditional gaming which requires a console, for a quality gaming experience, Stadia will need to be played at home - and only in homes with reliable high-speed internet...Yes.
 This kind of defeats the purpose of Stadia.
 Insert eye-roll.

 If you have an unlimited data plan, you could move any games from a computer or television to your phone.
 But...would you even want to?
 Mobile games are architected for specific screens and control inputs and the same goes for PC games.
 That said, if you are a big on-the-go gamer, you probably already play the world’s most popular games on your phone without Stadia (ahem, Fortnight, Hearthstone).

 Users without unlimited data plans should watch their data consumption, as the service could burn through it all quickly.
 Streaming Stadia at 4K 60 fps for 65 hours will use 1TB of data.
 In a world (and with an internet provider) without Net Neutrality, gaming on Stadia could get very expensive very quickly if you get charged for data overages.

 Luckily, there is time before Stadia launches to sort through some of these challenges: double-check your contract with your internet provider for data limits.
 Monitor your internet performance through speed tests - be sure to check upload and download speeds.
 If you find your service isn’t up to snuff, maybe it’s time to consciously uncouple...

 Google released Stadia to gamers for testing and the initial reviews are good.
-With no firm release date (just “sometime in November 2019”) available, gamers will have to wait until Stadia’s next official announcement for the next update.
-Google wants to make online gaming easier, more available, and more accessible for all through Stadia...stay tuned to see if it actually works.
+Scheduled to launch November 19th, 2019, Google wants to make online gaming easier, more available, and more accessible for all through Stadia...stay tuned to see if it actually works.